HelenSchmid/Filterzyme/README.md

 - Analysis of enzyme-ligand docking using multiple docking tools (ML- and physics-based).
 - Optional esterase or nucleophile-focused analysis.
 - User-friendly pipeline only using a .pkl file as input and ligand smile strings.
-- Different parts of the pipeline can be run independently of each other.

 ---